 My employer of over twenty-six years had decided to retire.
 I had begun to get a little depressed and started watching more TV than usual.
-One channel I really like is HGTV.
+HGTV was my channel of choice.
 I became an HGTV junkie.
 I especially like the shows that illustrate how you could change a look in a room for very little money, sometimes as little as $500.
 “House Hunters,” Designed To Sell” and “Get It Sold” are the shows I enjoy the most.
 They make selling your home look very easy, little did I know.
 David and I, over the twenty years we lived in our home, had made a few improvements, mostly maintenance, carpeting, garage door, new roof, etc. We did some painting with the help of some friends.
 Without their help especially Linda, it never would have gotten done.
 I am not really a do it yourself type of person.
 Before we could paint we had to strip wall paper.
-The painting project was only going to be our guest room and it wasn’t done until a bathroom, hall, living room, dining room and kitchen had new paint.
+The painting project was only going to be our guest room and it wasn’t done until a bathroom, hall, living room, the dining room and kitchen had new paint.

 I started to entertain the thought of selling our home for various reasons.
 After living in one place for twenty years, I knew exactly what I wanted and what I didn’t want.
 I was tired of doing clothes in the garage, especially when it was 110 degrees outside and the garage felt like an oven.
 I fell in love with the idea of a great room, that layout would be great for our family get togethers.
 David and I were childless but my brother and his wife had three children.
 David’s Mom and brother also live in Las Vegas, and I have two sisters, one married.
 Most of the family celebrations and holidays were at our home because we had more room.
 The main reason I wanted to move was my brother had spent six weeks in the hospital in 2007.
 We lived thirty minutes from him and the first hospital he was in was further than that.
 I came to the conclusion after he came home from the hospital that David and I could have helped more if we had lived closer.
 I wanted to live closer to him and his beautiful family.